slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Whenever you feel like criticizing any one... just remember that all the people in this world haven't had the advantages that you've had.' -- F. Scott Fitzgerald*

 <!--
+A fundamentalist gives answers, a scholar gives questions.
 > *'To understand is to know what to do.' -- Wittgenstein*
 > *'Nowadays people know the price of everything and the value of nothing.' -- Oscar Wilde*